python/cpython/Doc/c-api/init.rst

    (:c:member:`PyConfig.run_filename`) or the module (:c:member:`PyConfig.run_module`) specified on the command line or in the configuration.
-If none of these values are set, runs the interactive Python prompt.
+If none of these values are set, runs the interactive Python prompt (REPL) using the ``__main__`` module's global namespace.

-   The return value will be ``0`` if the interpreter exits normally (i.e., without an exception), or ``1`` if the interpreter exits due to an exception.
+   If :c:member:`PyConfig.inspect` is not set (the default), the return value will be ``0`` if the interpreter exits normally (that is, without raising an exception), or ``1`` if the interpreter exits due to an exception.
+If an otherwise unhandled :exc:`SystemExit` is raised, the function will immediately exit the process instead of returning ``1``.

-   Note that if an otherwise unhandled :exc:`SystemExit` is raised, this function will not return ``1``, but exit the process, as long as :c:member:`PyConfig.inspect` is not set.
-If :c:member:`PyConfig.inspect` is set, execution will drop into the interactive Python prompt, at which point a second otherwise unhandled :exc:`SystemExit` will still exit the process, while any other means of exiting will set the return value as described above.
+   If :c:member:`PyConfig.inspect` is set (such as when the :option:`-i` option is used), rather than returning when the interpreter exits, execution will instead resume in an interactive Python prompt (REPL) using the ``__main__`` module's global namespace.
+If the interpreter exited with an exception, it is immediately raised in the REPL session.
+The function return value is then determined by the way the *REPL session* terminates: returning ``0`` if the session terminates without raising an unhandled exception, exiting immediately for an unhandled :exc:`SystemExit`, and returning ``1`` for any other unhandled exception.

-   Finally, finalizes Python and returns an exit status that can be passed to the ``exit()`` function.
+   This function always finalizes the Python interpreter regardless of whether it returns a value or immediately exits the process due to an an unhandled :exc:`SystemExit` exception.

    See :ref:`Python Configuration <init-python-config>` for an example of a customized Python that always runs in isolated mode using